TheEternalComrade/The-Prince42/Journal.md

 I experimented a bit with the thumb cluster on the Prince54, and decided that it would be a good idea to shift the thumb cluster a little bit closer to the other keys.
 ![image](https://github.com/user-attachments/assets/6de886cd-e504-48b3-9bb9-7544d7c5de3e)

-Now, it's time to make the plate.
+Next, i'll make the plate.

+Time spent: 1 hour